WPManageNinja/paymattic-docs/docs/integrations/how-to-integrate-fluent-support-with-paymattic-in-wordpress.md

 category: "Integrations"
 ---

+# How to Integrate Fluent Support with Paymattic in WordPress?

 [Paymattic](https://paymattic.com/) integrates with [Fluent Support](https://fluentsupport.com/), a WordPress plugin that enables paid customer support tickets.
 This article will guide you through integrating **Fluent Support** with **Paymattic** on your **WordPress** site.

 ## Prerequisites